Colab: A Book About Colab (and Related Activities)

-In 2016 A Book About Colab (and Related Activities) was published by Printed Matter, Inc. It was edited by Max Schumann, the director of Printed Matter, and contained a Foreword and Afterword by art writer and Colab member Walter Robinson.
-The book traces the output of Collaborative Projects from the late 1970s through the mid 1980s and a testimonial about their particular practice of collaboration, collectivity, and social engagement, while reflecting an iconic period of NYC cultural history.
-In keeping with the democratic "by and for artists" ethos of Colab, the publication places this material alongside newly solicited texts from many of the group’s members – a mix of reflections and anecdotes, statements, manifestos, and excerpts from the ‘Colab Annual Report’, which provide a close perspective on the meaning of Colab for those who came into its orbit.
+In 2016 the organization Printed Matter, Inc published A Book About Colab (and Related Activities).
+Edited by Max Schumann, the director of Printed Matter, the publication contained a foreword and afterword by art writer and Colab member Walter Robinson.
+The book traces the output of Collaborative Projects from the late 1970s through the mid 1980s and a provides testimonial about their particular practice of collaboration, social collectivity, and social engagement, while reflecting an iconic period of NYC cultural history.
+In keeping with the democratic "by and for artists" ethos of Colab, the publication places this material alongside newly solicited texts from many of the group's members – a mix of reflections and anecdotes, statements, manifestos, and excerpts from the ‘Colab Annual Report’, which provide a close perspective on the meaning of Colab for those who came into its orbit.

 Exhibitions

 In 2011, Printed Matter, Inc. presented an exhibition entitled A Show about Colab (and Related Activities).

 In 2012, The Hunter College Art Galleries presented Times Square Show Revisited, an in-depth look at the original Times Square Show (1980).
 Times Square Show Revisited was the first focused assessment of the landmark exhibition organized by the artist group Collaborative Projects, Inc.

 In 2013, an exhibition workshop entitled XFR STN (Transfer Station) was held at the New Museum.